Here is all you need to know about insider threats – what they are, how they operate, the common types – and how to protect your organization.

 This type will collaborate with malicious external threat actors to compromise the organization.
 These cases usually involve fraud, data theft, or a combination of the two.
 Although it is the rarest form of criminal insider risk, it can still come with high costs.

-The Ponemon Institute identified the most common type of insider threat as a negligent employee or contractor, while the most costly incidents were credential thefts, which were both the least reported and the most expensive.
+The Ponemon Institute identified the most common type of insider threat as a negligent employee or contractor, while credential thefts were the least reported and the most expensive incidents.

 Insider threat motivations